Code Optimization for Framer Website Performance

 • Keeping interactive elements lightweight by ensuring JavaScript runs only when necessary.

 By following this approach, you reduce render-blocking elements, resulting in faster page loads.
-A case study on The Nations demonstrated that optimising script execution significantly improved site speed while maintaining interactive elements.
+A case study on The Nations demonstrated that optimizing script execution significantly improved site speed while maintaining interactive elements.

 Reducing Unnecessary Libraries & Dependencies